righ/d2a/README.rst

 altogether
 ----------
-Example: you make `models_sqla.py` at a directory which `models.py` has been placed on.
+Example: you make `models_sqla.py` at the same directory which `models.py` has been placed on.

 - And write like the following to the `models_sqla.py`: